Here's how to avoid getting spat on by the locals in the German capital.

-The same principle applies to mementos; don’t waste any time on your phone or taking pictures at Berghain, just lose your shit on the dancefloor.
-When you do eventually leave, don't wash off your stamp, as a faded mark from the night before helps your case if you try to get in again the following night – although you will have to pay again.
-Most importantly of all, always bring cash.
-They don’t accept credit cards and there’s no ATM inside.
+The same principle applies to mementos: Don't waste any time on your phone or taking pictures at Berghain; just lose your shit on the dancefloor.
+When you do eventually leave, don't wash off your stamp, as a faded mark from the night before helps your case if you try to get in again the following night—although you will have to pay again.
+Most important of all, always bring cash.
+They don't accept credit cards, and there's no ATM inside.

 Another decent Berghain alternative is Tresor, a big place across the Spree river.
-Club nights don't go on as long as they do at Berghain, but the place is just as big, it has great bookings and the ground-floor club OHM is also pretty great.
+Club nights don't go on as long as they do at Berghain, but the place is just as big, it has excellent bookings, and the ground-floor club OHM is also pretty great.